Efficient Dynamic Mesh Refinement Technique for Simulation of HPM Breakdown induced Plasma Pattern Formation: Introduction

 \section{Introduction}

-High power microwave (HPM) breakdown involving plasma formation have been studied theoretically as well as experimentally since the 1950s for a wide variety of applications~\cite{BChaudhury2010, ADMacdonald1966}.
-However, only recently, detailed experimental investigations of the plasma dynamics during breakdown have been possible with the use of sophisticated high-speed cameras.
-Particularly, in the past few years, several experiments and numerical simulations using millimeter and sub-millimeter wave irradiation (100s of GHz) at high pressures (ten to hundreds of Torr) have been carried out~\cite{Hidaka2008,Fukunari2019}.
-Several types of gas discharges have been reported experimentally such as streamer, overcritical, subcritical, volumetric and attached to an initiator~\cite{Khodataev2008}.
-To completely understand the properties of each type of discharge, it is crucial to further improve our current understanding of the EM wave-plasma interaction, plasma formation, the subsequent energy exchange between wave and plasma, and afterwards between the gas and the plasma.
-The modeling and simulation of the interaction of high power high frequency electromagnetic (EM) wave with air/gas is a computationally challenging problem~\cite{BCHAUDHURY2018}.
-The interaction results in the breakdown of air/gas leading to plasma formation, a highly complex and nonlinear phenomenon \cite{BChaudhury2010, BCHAUDHURY2018,Oda2020,Fukunari2019,Konstantinos-2015,MTakahashietal2017,Saifutdinov2021}.
-Different computational techniques have been used to study this problem~\cite{Suyan-2016,Ref1SYan2018,Ref2Wang2020,Bhaskarieee,HAMIAZ2020}.
-The current literature\cite{BChaudhury2010, Konstantinos-2015, Suyan-2016, Ref1SYan2018, Ref2Wang2020, Ref3Zhao2011} suggests the fluid based simulation is a widely used technique to investigate the plasma microwave interaction at high pressure.
-The model can address any general problem involving HPM breakdown at high pressures and can accurately reproduce the experimental observations~\cite{Oda2020, Fukunari2019, MFukunari2018,Hidaka2008, Hidaka2009, Aleksandrov2006, AMCook2011, Khodataev2008,Yoda2006}.
-Accurate simulation of this complex phenomenon will further help to understand the underlying physics for various applications in aerospace research\cite{Khodataev2008, BCHAUDHURY2018}, high-speed combustion\cite{JBMichael-2010}, microwave rockets\cite{Takahashi-2019, MFukunari2018, Masayuki2017tf}, to study plasma shields that hamper the high power microwave transmission through the air\cite{Suyan-2016} and will also help to realize the safe operation of high power microwave devices such as air-filled waveguides by suppressing the breakdown phenomenon using an external DC magnetic field~\cite{Ref2Wang2020}.\\
+High power microwave (HPM) breakdown have been studied theoretically as well as experimentally since the 1950s for a wide variety of applications such as aerodynamic flow control, combustion, precision radar systems, energy deposition in super- and hyper-sonic gas dynamic flows, beamed energy propulsion, deep-space communications applications, electromagnetic warfare, ultra-wideband (UWB) HPM transmission, to name a few ~\cite{ ADMacdonald1966,Khodataev2008,Nusinovich1997,Saifutdinov2019,MFukunari2018,JBenfordHPMdeepspapp2008,HPMwarfare2000,HPMeffectUWBtransmission2010}.
+However, only recently, detailed experimental investigations of the plasma dynamics during breakdown have been possible with the use of sophisticated high-speed cameras \cite{Hidaka2009,AMCook2011,Schaub2016,Fukunari2019,Oda2020}.
+Particularly, in the past few years, several experiments using millimeter and sub-millimeter wave irradiation (100s of GHz) at high pressures (ten to hundreds of Torr) have been carried out~\cite{Khodataev2008,Hidaka2008,Hidaka2009,Fukunari2019,Schaub2016,Aleksandrov2006,Oda2020,Yoda2006,AMCook2011,PBulat2021}.
+Different types of gas discharges have been reported experimentally such as streamer, overcritical, subcritical, volumetric and attached to an initiator~\cite{Khodataev2008,Aleksandrov2006,PBulat2021}.
+To completely understand the properties of each type of discharge, it is crucial to further improve our current understanding of the electromagnetic (EM) wave-plasma interaction, plasma formation, the subsequent energy exchange between wave and plasma, and afterwards between the gas and the plasma.
+The modeling and simulation of the interaction of high power high frequency EM wave with air/gas is a computationally challenging problem \cite{BChaudhury2010,Konstantinos-2015,Saifutdinov2021,HAMIAZ2020,BCHAUDHURY2018,Kourtzanidis20143DHPM}.
+Different semi-analytical models and computational techniques have been used to study this problem~\cite{NamVerboncoeur2009,BChaudhury2010,BChaudhuryPRL2010,Nakamura2018,Saifutdinov2021,BCHAUDHURY2018,Konstantinos-2015,Kourtzanidis20143DHPM,Yan2019DGTDmesh, VGBrovkin2020,Ref2Wang2020,Bhaskarieee,HAMIAZ2020,Ref3Zhao2011}. \\